Meats and Sausages

 - Skins

-- Skins are a very important ingredient as they contain a lot of collagen which will turn into gelatin during heat treatment.
-During subsequent cooling this gelatin will become gel and that will create a better texture of the sausage.
+- Skins are a very important ingredient as they contain a lot of collagen, which will turn into gelatin during heat treatment.
+During subsequent cooling, this gelatin will become a gel, and that will create a firmer texture for the sausage.
 In sliceable blood sausages that are usually consumed cold, this will positively contribute to the sliceability of the sausage.
 In non-sliceable sausages (with fillers and consumed hot) this will add firmness to the sausage.
 Don’t discard skin when trimming pork butts and freeze it for later use in head cheeses, blood or liver sausages.

 - Fillers